upTee/upTee/README.md

 =============================
 upTee is an open source software aiming to simplify all the work for hosing a [teeworlds](https://teeworlds.com) game server by providing a simple web interface.
 The software is written with [django](https://www.djangoproject.com/) and uses many other python modules.
 The project was founded by Sascha Weichel (SushiTee) to speed up the map development of [teeworlds](https://teeworlds.com).
-He convinced David G. (Fisico) to make the website beautiful.
+He convinced David Gruber (Fisico) to make the website beautiful.

 General requirements
 --------------------